dl423/apps-script-fill-doc-templates/README.md

-A Google Apps Script program that make numerous copies of a Google Doc template, customizing the contents in each doc according to data in a Google Sheet.
+An Apps Script program that make numerous copies of a Google Doc template, customizing the contents in each doc according to data in a Google Sheet.
 Has the option to save the resulting Google Docs documents as PDF.